gmecc/NACA4-turbo-gmecc/README.md

 # NACA4 turbo

-When calculating the turbine profile, the range of changes in maximum camber has been expanded.
+When calculating the turbine airfoil, the range of changes in maximum camber has been expanded.